U.S. says killing top Iran general averted plot against Americans

 Iran summoned a Swiss envoy for a second time to reply to a U.S. message, Iranian media said, hours after a Swiss diplomat delivered a U.S. communication over the killing.

-The killing was an act of “international terrorism,” Foreign Minister Mohammad Javad Zarif said.
+The killing was an act of “international terrorism,” Foreign Minister Mohammad Javad Zarif said, adding that Iran will launch various legal measures at the international level to hold America to account.

 U.S. officials said Soleimani was killed in a drone strike.
 Iran said he died in an attack by U.S. helicopters.

+U.N.
+Secretary-General Antonio Guterres called for “maximum restraint”.
+Iran’s top Arab foe, Saudi Arabia, urged restraint.

+Russian Foreign Minister Sergei Lavrov told Pompeo on a phone call that the killing “grossly violates international law and deserves to be condemned,” according to a ministry statement.

-The U.S. embassy in Baghdad urged American citizens to leave Iraq immediately.
-Dozens of U.S. citizens working for foreign oil companies in the southern city of Basra were leaving the country.
+The U.S. embassy in Baghdad urged American citizens to leave Iraq immediately, and dozens of U.S. citizens working for foreign oil companies in the southern city of Basra heeded the call.
 Iraqi officials said the evacuations would not affect output and exports.

 Oil prices jumped more than $3 a barrel over concern about disruption to Middle East supplies.